 The successful Soviet coup in 1991 saw Boris Yeltsin summarily executed in the Kremlin courtyard.
 The coup eventually led to a war – a war that engulfed the globe.

-As soon as the new millennium’s first spring harvest was planted, the German 3rd Army left its cantonment areas to conduct the last strategic offensive of what would eventually be called “The Twilight War”.
+By the new millennium, society might have broke down, but the war continued.
+After the spring harvest was planted in the year 2000, the German 3rd Army left its cantonment areas to conduct the last strategic offensive of what would later be called “The Twilight War”.
 Spearheaded by the US XI Corps, the allied remnants of NATO were to clear Soviet and Polish communist formations from along the Baltic coast, seize the Vistula river basin for its vital, lifesaving supply of fresh water, and make contact with Polish Free Legions operating against vicious bands of marauders terrorizing the population in the interior.

 The division’s fuel reserves were grossly inadequate for the new vehicles.
 The new tanks unfortunately overwhelmed the division’s logistics system, which normally managed just the cantonment areas behind the stabilized front where the Division spent the last year.
 The new tanks burned fuel at a rate unknown in the previous iterations of M1s.
 Consequently, the 5th Infantry Division spent a better part of a week around Torun distilling ethanol to replenish the thirsty vehicles and the big 5000 gallon tankers.